What is a Patty Melt?

-Caramelizing onions takes a little time but the process elevates their taste to gourmet status, using just a pat of butter and a hot skillet.
+Caramelizing onions takes a little time but the process elevates their taste to gourmet status and all you need is just a pat of butter and a hot skillet.
 Mixed in with some pan-fried ground beef and a couple of slices of Swiss cheese, these Patty Melts take on a sweet and juicy character all of their own.
-The patty melts are ultimately sandwiched together by two slices of grilled rye bread.
+The patty melt is ultimately sandwiched together by two slices of grilled rye bread.

 Here are some great tips for when it comes to caramelizing onions, from Bon Appeit

-Patty Melts transform some common and ordinary ingredients into an ooey, gooey, sweet and salty caramelized delight.
-Talk about comfort and taste, these patty melts deliver both of those elements and so much more.
+The Patty Melt transforms ordinary ingredients into an ooey, gooey, sweet and salty caramelized delight.
+Talk about comfort and taste, these patty melts deliver both of these things and so much more.

 This sweet and salty sandwich is a warm comfort food that's packed with juicy flavor simple satisfaction.
 Recipe from The New York Times